apify/langchain-apify/README.md

 ## Wrappers

-`ApifyWrapper` class wraps the Apify API to easily convert Apify dataset into documents.
+`ApifyWrapper` class wraps the Apify API to easily convert Apify datasets into documents.
+It is useful when you need to run an Apify Actor programmatically and process the results in LangChain.
 Available methods include:

 - **call_actor**: Runs an Apify Actor and returns an `ApifyDatasetLoader` for the results.
 - **acall_actor**: Asynchronous version of `call_actor`.